 Educate employees in real time with DLP Policy Tips

-Think about it for a moment – can you be certain your employees are aware of whether the email they are about to send may violate your organization’s compliance policy?
+Think about the human layer for a moment – can you be certain your employees are aware of whether the email they are about to send may violate your organization’s data protection and compliance policy?
 Do they know if it contains sensitive content that ought to stay within the company?

 When it comes to the protection of sensitive information, it is not enough to merely identify confidential content.
 You need to decide which actions to take in the event that your DLP policy is infringed.